k1729p/Study22/docs/README.md

 The consumer method
 <a href="https://github.com/k1729p/Study22/blob/main/account-receiver/src/main/java/kp/kafka/consumers/AccountConsumer.java#L47">
 kp.kafka.consumers.AccountConsumer::consume</a> consumes the Kafka records.<br/>
-The payload with JSON content is deserialized and persisted as a Account entity in the MongoDB database.<br/>
+The payload with JSON content is deserialized and persisted as an Account entity in the MongoDB database.<br/>
 The service method for the MongoDB database
 <a href="https://github.com/k1729p/Study22/blob/main/account-receiver/src/main/java/kp/services/AccountMongoService.java#L54">
 kp.services.AccountMongoService::processPayload</a> creates the MongoDB entity from the Kafka record payload.